ashleycao12/badminton-booking/README.md

 # Purpose

 - Let customers of Phuoc Thien badminton court hiring service see available time, create and delete their own bookings
 - Let admin users see booking details including customers' info.
-Admins can create and delete any bookings/
+Admins can create and delete any bookings

 # Features